 Prior to her joining Hofstra Hillel, Leora worked at DRG, an executive search firm where she specialized in search for the Jewish, not-for-profit sector.
 Leora worked in various positions at UJA-Federation of New York, Jewish Federation of Greater New Haven and Jewish Federation of Greater Philadelphia.

 Leora earned a master’s degree in Social Work and a degree in Jewish Communal Studies from University of Pennsylvania and Gratz College and is a graduate of Douglass College, Rutgers University.
 Leora lives on Long Island with her husband, Rabbi Joel Levenson and their family.

 Originally from New Rochelle, NY, Eric is an alumnus of Hofstra University, Class of 2015, graduating with a degree in History and Jewish Studies.
 He is also a former member of Hofstra Hillel.
 As a member of Hofstra Hillel, Eric served on the Student Executive Board of Hofstra Hillel as Vice-President and President and as the chair of the Athletic Committee.
-Eric previously worked as the Community Educator for Hofstra Hillel where he aided in programming for both Hofstra Hillel students and the Jewish community at large, Eric now works on the back end of Hillel's donor management systems.
+Eric previously worked as the Community Educator for Hofstra Hillel where he aided in programming for both Hofstra Hillel students and the Jewish community at large, Eric now works on the back end of Hillel's donor management systems and is a student at Yeshivat Chovevei Torah.
 In his spare time he is a musician and loves to play the guitar, cello, and piano.
 He is also a huge sports-enthusiast.